Socialist Republic of Vietnam

 Birding Vietnam

 Although much of the forest that used to cover Vietnam has been destroyed, there is still excellent birding to be done here.
 However, due to excessive hunting, the best birding is confined to the numerous national parks in Vietnam.
 There are a number of tour operators who specialise in nature and birding trips, but the country can easily be explored independently.
 Although English is not much spoken outside the cities, patience, sign language and a good sense of humour will get you anywhere.
-With more than a dozen endemics, the largest number in mainland SE Asia, and around 850 species, Vietnam must rank as one of the prime countries in Asia for bird watching.
+With more than a dozen endemics, the largest number in mainland SE Asia, and over 900 species, Vietnam must rank as one of the prime countries in Asia for bird watching.
 Visiting Cat Tien, Da Lat, Bach Ma, Cuc Phuong, Xuan Thuy and Sapa during a 3-week trip should easily net 200+ species.

 -